 COVID-19 (CORONAVIRUS) UPDATE

-As of 5 February 2021, visitors arriving in NSW from ‘affected areas’ and ‘areas of concern’ must complete a self-declaration form and may be required to get tested for COVID-19 and/or self-isolate.
+Visitors arriving in NSW from ‘affected areas’ and ‘areas of concern’ must complete a self-declaration form and may be required to get tested for COVID-19 and/or self-isolate.
 Check the COVID-19 concerns notice before you travel.

 Please check NSW.gov.au for the latest information: https://www.nsw.gov.au/covid-19/rules/border-restrictions